Bertrand-tech/Open-KNX/Getting-(cloning)-an-OpenKNX-Project-from-Github.md

 > **IMPORTANT:** If you are not using developer mode, it has to be a powershell with administrator privileges.

 Go to your favorite development directory.
-For PIO the default is ~/Documents/PlatformIO/Projects
+For PIO the default is `~/Documents/PlatformIO/Projects` In case it is not there (because you never created a PlatformIO project before), you can create ist with

+    mkdir ~/Documents/PlatformIO/Projects

+Nevertheless, you can work in any directory you like.

 Create a directory OpenKNX and go to this directory